Link Search Menu Expand Document

 Prevention

 Prevention of Race Conditions is entirely down to developers.
-Correct use of atomic programming and locks when required can completely mitigate the possibility of this type of attack.
+Correct use of atomic programming and locks, when required, can completely mitigate the possibility of this type of attack.

-Shared synchronous variables are another way to check to see if the method is already running using a global variable that, if set, calls a wait until unset by the initial method.
+Shared synchronous variables are another way to check to see if the method is already running, using a global variable that, if set, calls a wait until unset by the initial method.

 Testing